-This rustic donabe features three pieces: the donabe body, a lid, and a steam grater.
-In addition to performing all the duties that a regular donabe provides, the steam grater allows you to steam dumplings, vegetables, and mochi.
+This rustic donabe features three pieces: the donabe body, a lid, and a steam grate.
+In addition to performing all the duties that a regular donabe provides, the steam grate allows you to steam dumplings, vegetables, and mochi.
 This double-duty donabe features a deep black glaze for a modern feel on its earthy textured surface.

 Donabe is a traditional Japanese earthenware cooking pot that it is meant to be placed directly onto a flame to cook nabemono or one-pot dishes like sukiyaki, oden, and yosenabe.
 A well-loved donabe can last for years, and the best part of cooking in a donabe is the experience.
 Made for communal cooking, it's best enjoyed with a group of friends or family.
 This Black Steamer Donabe can serve about four to five people.